wickedest/myers-diff/README.md

 The `options` are defined as follows:

     options: {
         compare: 'lines',           // lines|words|chars
-        ignoreWhitespace: false,// ignores white space
+        ignoreWhitespace: false,    // ignores white space
         splitLinesRegex: '\n',      // the regex to use when splitting lines
-        splitWordsRegex: '[ ]{1}',// the regex to use when splitting words
+        splitWordsRegex: '[ ]{1}',  // the regex to use when splitting words
         splitCharsRegex: ''         // the regex to use when splitting chars }
-    compare: 'lines', // lines|words|chars
-    ignoreWhitespace: false,
-    splitLinesRegex: '\n',
-    splitWordsRegex: '[ ]{1}',
-    splitCharsRegex: ''

 Interpreting a `Change` item is as follows: